-Read, Shelley Go as a River (2023)

-On a cool autumn day in 1948, Victoria Nash delivers late-season peaches from her family's farm set amid the wild beauty of Colorado.
+Read, Shelley A compelling tale of love and a heroine fighting back' PATRICK GALE Go as a River (2023) On a cool autumn day in 1948, Victoria Nash delivers late-season peaches from her family's farm set amid the "Uplifting and completely BORNIE GARMUS CIVER STROUD wild beauty of Colorado.
 As she heads into her village, a dishevelled stranger stops to ask her the way.
 How she chooses to answer will unknowingly alter the course of both their young lives.

-So begins the mesmerizing story of split-second choices and courageous acts that propel Victoria away from the only home she has ever known and towards a reckoning with loss, hope and her own untapped strength.

-Gathering all the pieces of her small and extraordinary existence, spinning through the eddies of desire, heartbreak and betrayal, she will arrive at a single rocky decision that will change her life forever.
+AS A RIVER So begins the mesmerizing story of split-second choices and courageous acts that propel Victoria away from the only home she has ever known and towards a reckoning with loss, hope and her own untapped strength.
+SHELLEY READ Gathering all the pieces of her small and extraordinary existence, spinning through the eddies of desire, heartbreak and betrayal, she will arrive at a single rocky decision that will change her life forever.